matteogobbi/MGConferenceDatePicker/README.md

 MGConferenceDatePicker is an object wich extend a UIView furnishing a very nice type of data picker.

+## Info

+This code must be used under ARC.
+If your code doesn't use ARC you can [mark this source with the compiler flag](http://www.codeography.com/2011/10/10/making-arc-and-non-arc-play-nice.html) `-fobjc-arc`

 ## Example Usage

 In the package is included the project to test the object.